How much does a Switchblade® cost?

 How will the engine be maintained?

 The Switchblade engine will have a maintenance schedule as part of the Owners Manual.
-The engine is similar to the construction of a GM LS1 engine, which is very common.
-We will be training and certifying mechanics at the Samson Builder Assist Centers so that we increase the numbers of mechanics trained specifically for this engine.
+Samson will provide an engine manual that can be downloaded in pdf format for use by Owners and mechanics which will provide sufficient information for a mechanic or Owner to do maintenance on the engine.
+As part of our expansion plans, we will be training and certifying mechanics at the Samson Builder Assist Centers so that we increase the numbers of mechanics trained specifically for this engine.

-We also plan on providing an engine swap program, where a new engine will be shipped out to you, while you ship your old engine back to the factory, where major overhauls are more easily done.
-This should not be for many years, as our Time Between Overhauls (TBO) is estimated to be 1,500 hours or more of use.
+We also plan on providing an engine swap program, where a new engine will be shipped out to you, while you ship your old engine back to the factory where major overhauls are more easily done.
+This should not be for many years, as our Time Between Overhauls (TBO) is estimated to be 1,300 hours or more of use.

 Won’t there be traffic jams in the sky?